Free Yourself Up

 Free Yourself Up is the sixth studio album by Lake Street Dive.
 It was released through Nonesuch Records on May 4, 2018 both as a CD and on vinyl and various electronic formats.
-The album was produced by Lake Street Dive with Dan Knobler.
+The album was produced by Lake Street Dive and Dan Knobler.

 Critical reception

 Free Yourself Up was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 66, based on 7 reviews.